octet-stream/minuette/readme.md

 # Minuette

-A tiny job scheduler for modern JavaScript, with elegant syntax.
+A job scheduler with elegant syntax.